-The figure below displays the same work piece installed in a 5 Axis CnC AC type machine with a Face Mill cutter (body hidden for better visibility); the work is tilted about axis A and rotates about its axis of rotation; the cutter axis is parallel to axis Z.
+The figure below displays another work piece installed in a 5 Axis CnC AC type machine (i.e. a vertical milling center, or VMC machine) with a Face Mill cutter (body hidden for better visibility); the work is tilted about axis A and rotates about its axis of rotation; the cutter axis is parallel to axis Z.